The Wall Street Journal seeks an experienced business journalist to edit specialized content targeting professional audiences.

 - 5+ years of experience as a news editor.

 - Deep financial knowledge.

 - The ability to analyze the data behind a story in real time.

 - Aptitude for learning new software and newsroom publishing tools as well as developing proficiency with metadata and in-house storytelling devices.

-To apply, please submit a resume and a cover letter explaining how your skills, experience and interests align with the requirements of this role.
+To apply, please submit your resume and a cover letter explaining how your experience, skills and interests align with the expectations of the role.

 Dow Jones , Making Careers Newsworthy

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, protected veteran status, or disability status.
 EEO/AA/M/F/Disabled/Vets .